marty90/Network-Conditions-Emulator/README.md

 This is a bash script to be used in a *Linux* environment.
 It depends on the the package `tc`.
 Under the hood it uses the kernel module `ifb`.

+**Warning**: if you are using `nftables`, traffic shaping on the Docker interfaces might not work due to routing/NAT issues.

 ## 2. Usage

 To start traffic shaping, you can run: